Jordy-VL/diffAURC/README.md

 # Differentiable risk-coverage curve

 This repository contains the ongoing exploration of designing a loss function that allows for better selective prediction.

-This is WIP, and the code is not yet production ready.
+This is WIP, and the code is not yet production-ready.
 The first target is to have a differentiable loss function based on the area-under-the-risk-coverage-curve (AURC, [Bias-Reduced Uncertainty Estimation for Deep Neural Classifiers" (ICLR 2019)](https://openreview.net/pdf?id=SJfb5jCqKm)) that can be used in a PyTorch training loop.

 ## Installation